FrazerSeymour/OpenGuelph2014/README.md

   I've been focussing on the bus stops themselves now, using the data in `stops.txt`.
 I spent a bunch (probably too much) time fixing `stops.txt`, since it had a bunch of typos and different naming conventions and I had to wrap my head around a few things.
 Currently, I am assuming stops longitude and latitude data is 100% correct, and that is how I am differentiating stops.
 The `stops.txt` file being used currently has been modified, the original is saved as `old_stops.txt.`

   Having done all of that, there is now a new parsing script called `parseStops` (which takes bus stop data and puts sorts it with `Stop` classes, containing the stop's name, latitude, longitude, and routes that use it) and a scriptcalled `stopExperiments` which I use to play with the data.

+Saturday, 4:30 PM
+---
+  After a brief but terrifying episode featuring a non-functional computer, I've added a `parseParks` script.